ocsf/ocsf-validator/README.md

  2. Files and record types are associated by pattern matching the file paths.
 These patterns are named in `matchers.py` to allow mistakes to be caught by a type checker.
  3. Types are mapped to filepath patterns in `type_mapping.py`.

-The contents of the OCSF schema to be validated are primarily represented as a `Reader` defined in `reader.py`. `Reader`s read the schema definitions (usually from a filesystem) and and contain them with little judgement.
+The contents of the OCSF schema to be validated are primarily represented as a `Reader` defined in `reader.py`. `Reader`s load the schema definitions to be validated from a source (usually from a filesystem) and contain them without judgement.
 The `process_includes` function and other contents of `processor.py` mutate the contents of a `Reader` by applying OCSF's various include mechanisms.

 Validators are defined in `validators.py` and test the schema contents for various problematic conditions.
 Validators should pass `Exception`s to a special error `Collector` defined in `errors.py`.
 This module also defines a number of custom exception types that represent problematic schema states.
 The `Collector` raises errors by default, but can also hold them until they're aggregated by a larger validation process (e.g., the `ValidationRunner`).